 The Panasonic Lumix DC-G9 has a native sensitivity range from ISO 200 to ISO 25600, which can be extended to ISO 100-25600.
 The corresponding ISO settings for the Pentax K-1 are ISO 100 to ISO 204800 (no boost).

 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

-Many modern cameras are not only capable of taking still images, but can also record movies.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the G9 provides a higher video resolution than the K-1.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the G9 provides a higher video resolution than the K-1.
 It can shoot video footage at 4K/60p, while the Pentax is limited to 1080/60i.